pism/pism/doc/sphinx/climate_forcing/surface.rst

 (:config:`surface.debm_simple.albedo_slope`).

-In this approach, the albedo decreases linearly with increasing melt from the maximum value (the "fresh-snow" albedo :config:`surface.debm_simple.albedo_max`) for regions with no melting to the minimum (the "bare-ice" albedo :config:`surface.debm_simple.albedo_min`).
+In this approach, the albedo decreases linearly with increasing melt from the maximum value (the "fresh snow" albedo :config:`surface.debm_simple.albedo_max`) for regions with no melting to the minimum (the "bare ice" albedo :config:`surface.debm_simple.albedo_min`).

 Alternatively, albedo (variable :var:`surface_albedo`; no units) can be read from a file